rosskirkpat/docs/docs/index.md

 #### 1.2.2.
 Example Migration of an RKE1 Windows Cluster Linux-Only Deployment

+ Important Things to Keep in Mind when Leveraging Node Selectors and Node Affinity

+ - If you specify both nodeSelector and nodeAffinity, both must be satisfied for the Pod to be scheduled onto a node.
+ - If you specify multiple matchExpressions associated with a single nodeSelectorTerms, then the Pod can be scheduled onto a node only if all the matchExpressions are satisfied.

 Pre-Migration RKE1 Windows Cluster Linux-Only Deployment Targeting RKE1 Linux Worker Nodes

 ```yml